Miami Income Tax Preparers Warn of Further Tax Refund Delay Problems

 Income Tax Preparers are having more problems with delayed 1040 tax preparation tax refunds.

-Early in tax-filing season, Income Tax Preparers warned that taxpayers who had filed prior to January 26 might see delays of a week beyond the projected date shown in the online “Where’s My Refund” tool (see Miami Income Tax CPA Warns of Tax Refund Delays).
+Early in the tax-filing season, Income Tax Preparers warned that taxpayers who had filed prior to January 26 might see delays of a week beyond the projected date shown in the online “Where’s My Refund” tool (see Miami Income Tax CPA Warns of Tax Refund Delays).

 However, since February 15, the “Where’s My Refund” tool has displayed a message indicating further 1040 tax preparation delays.
-Income Tax Preparers Gustavo A Viera CPA is aware that some taxpayers who have filed electronically and received an acknowledgement from the IRS are concerned when they visit ‘Where’s My Refund’ and are told that we have no information regarding their return,” said Income Tax Preparers CPA Gustavo Viera.
+Income Tax Preparers Gustavo A Viera CPA is aware that some taxpayers who have filed electronically and received an acknowledgment from the IRS are concerned when they visit ‘Where’s My Refund’ and are told that we have no information regarding their return,” said Income Tax Preparers CPA Gustavo Viera.
 “This is a temporary situation, and we expect to resolve the matter in a few days.
 At that time, taxpayers will be able to get an expected refund date when they visit ‘Where’s My Refund.’”

 Part of the problem appears to be with the new 1040 tax preparation filters that the IRS installed this tax season to combat identity theft fraud, and which were blamed for causing the delays last month (see IRS Steps up Efforts to Combat Identity Theft Fraud).